What is customer experience (and why is it so important)?

 Outstanding customer experience looks like treating people as, well, people.
 Understand where they’re coming from, what their purchase decision-making process looks like, and how your brand fits into their life.
 How do you do that?

 Talk to your customers.
 Get with them face-to-face or on a call and talk about them, not your product.
 Talk to existing customers, browsers who aren’t yet customers, and past customers.
-Listen, listen, listen, then ask strategic questions, such as:
+Listen, listen, listen, then ask strategic survey questions, such as:

 How did you get into your line of work?